 Supply voltage 100V~250V, 50Hz/60Hz Power consumption 240W max Dimensions Width 415x height 127x depth of 278mm Weight 9.9kg Year 1970-71 Price 1970 52,800 Yen

 >>> Brochure of the Sansui AU-666 click here to view

 Original interior view with main pcb's ^

 power on, front detail ^

 RIAA phono pcb updated ^

-pcb of the power amp and the heatsinked driver transistors ^
+pcb of 1 of the power amps and the heatsinked driver transistors ^

 Tone amp pcb ^

 This amp is well known by audio enthousiasts, it has the mid-range tone control, very typical for this AU amplifier range of Sansui.